redfoxofwealden/tremaine-inn-booking-system/README.md

 ### User Demographic

-The website is expected to used by users of all ages, from young adults to old.
+The website is expected to used by holiday makers and business people who want to book a room for the night and are traveling through.

 ### User Goal